 Hi to all from Rosanna

-I’ll be sharing problem-solving tips as they crop up and I’ll add any interesting gardening topics and tales as I hear about them.
+I’ll be sharing problem-solving tips with you as they crop up and I’ll add any interesting gardening topics and tales as I hear about them.

 Gardening was a late career choice.
 Because I have enjoyed it that much it I often think it really ought to have been an early one.
-From the outset I was clear about starting with a sound theoretical skill base as well as a year’s practical horticulture training.
+From the outset I was clear about studying so to start with a sound theoretical skill base as well as a year’s practical horticulture training.
 I was then able to choose which market section I wanted to cater for.

 I always anticipated working for myself and I have been fortunate enough to work on some beautiful gardens.
 To keep skills up to date I then regularly offered my temporary voluntary services to large gardens in exchange for them allowing me to learn something I was interested in.

-But I am not always muddy – other interests include photography (learner stage), arthouse film and fungi.
+But I am not always muddy – other interests include photography, arthouse film and fungi.

-It seems obvious that human beings were meant to be connected to the soil.
-The rich pickings modern society offers demands that sacrifice.
+It seems obvious to me that human beings were meant to be connected to the soil and the rich pickings modern society offers demands that sacrifice if we don’t make a point of it.
 It is good now to see so many people engaging in growing their own food and garden visiting is one of the premier pastimes of the 50+ generation – so people are still connected to the soil in a modified way.